Caught on Camera: Americans are captured on an estimated 70 security cameras each day

 DENVER -- Many times security cameras go unnoticed, but they're everywhere.
 It's estimated that there are more than 60 million security cameras across the United States.

-Although it depends on where you live, nearly every moment you're not at home you're on camera somewhere.
+Although it depends on where you live, nearly every moment you're not at home - you're likely on camera somewhere.

-FOX31 and Channel 2 asked people on the 16 Street Mall what they thought.
+FOX31 and Channel 2 asked people on the 16th Street Mall how many times they thought they were on camera each day.

 Most people guessed somewhere in the 5-20 times each day range - but that's not even close to the estimated average.

 With the most likely scenario, it's estimated most people are caught on camera at least 70 times every day.